cod3licious/python_tutorial/README.md

-In any case you should see something similar to this:
+In any case you should see something similar to this (on your local computer you might need to navigate to the right folder first):
 <img src="doc/screenshot1.png" alt="screenshot_notebook1" width="720"/>

 Start with `1_python_basics.ipynb`, which contains the introductory Python tutorial.
 Just click on it and a new tab with the notebook should open: